jittimon/docker-nginx-phpfpm/README.md

             - ./src:/var/www/html
 ```

+## How to run docker compose
 Run docker-compose command to start all services stack.
 ```bash
 docker-compose up -d
 ```
+After start dokcer service ,open your browser with url http://localhost:8080 or http://host-ip-address:port (your defined port)

+## How to down docker compose
 Run docker-compose command to shutdown all services stack.
 ```bash
 docker-compose down
 ```

+## How to list docker process
 Run docker command to list all service runing.
 ```bash
 docker ps